-And now last week a significant new turn in the road toward further nuclear proliferation may have been made.
+And now a significant new turn in the road toward further nuclear proliferation, may recently have been made.
 As reported in the London Times Western intelligence sources believe that Iran's leading nuclear scientist, who some Western media sources have suggested as possibly the head of the Iranian nuclear weapon program, Dr. Mohsen Fakhrizadeh-Mahabadi, travelled to North Korea via China to observe the third North Korean nuclear weapon test on February 11.
 Among other assignments the Iranian official is in charge of developing a warhead small enough to be carried by one of the ballistic missiles developed by Iran from North Korean prototypes.
 Japanese government sources and South Korean defense officials said last week that the principal objective of this third North Korean test was to develop a missile - ready warhead.

 "Japan has underestimated the North's capability.
-The atomic bomb appears to have been made compact enough to be placed on a missile" a Japanese source reported to the leading business newspaper, Nihon Keizai Shimbun.
+The atomic bomb appears to have been made compact enough to be placed on a missile" a Japanese source reported to the leading business newspaper, Nihon Keizai Shimbun, and after calling such an achievement questionable for some time, last Thursday a new assessment by U.S. Defense Department intelligence concluded "with moderate confidence" that North Korea has learned how to make a nuclear weapon small enough to be delivered by a ballistic missile.
+At this time, however, the reliability of North Korea's missiles is judged to be low.